 Recommendations for a Rice ontology which should align existing rice ontologies, thesauri, controlled vocabularies.
 This should be the basis for a prospect on multi-lingual conversion of ontologies (TH KU/JP NARO/IRRI/ IIRR / Bioversity) which will not be covered by this WG as a deliverable.

-Good practices for digitization of rice legacy data in line with India's data repository that can serve as a model for getting Thailand national legacy data available and identify best practices (India - IIRR, TH Rice Dept/Ministry of Agric)
+Good practices/method(s) for digitization of rice legacy data in line with India's data repository that can serve as a model for getting Thailand national legacy data available and identify best practices (India - IIRR, TH Rice Dept/Ministry of Agric)

 An adoption phase for deliverables 2 to 5 is foreseen in the workplan, in two different forms:1.) disseminating and creating awareness on the results within the Rice Research Community; 2.) preparing use cases in national and international organizations.